discord-net/Discord.Net/docs/guides/concepts/entities.md

 retrieve information about a guild from a message entity, you will need to cast its channel object to a `SocketTextChannel`.

-You can find out various types of entities in the @FAQ.Misc.Glossary page.
+You can find out various types of entities in the [Glossary page.](xref:FAQ.Glossary)

 ## Navigation